MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/6-gitops.md

 Alternatively, you can use Azure Policy to automate this process, allowing you to apply it consistently at scale.
 To create an Azure Policy assignment in the Azure portal, follow these high-level steps:

-1. In the Azure portal, displaying Azure policy definitions, search for "Configure Kubernetes clusters with specified GitOps configuration" and select one of the built-in policies.
+1. In the Azure portal, displaying Azure policy definitions, search for "Configure Kubernetes clusters with specified GitOps configuration" and select one of the built-in policy definitions.
 1. Create a policy assignment by specifying the following settings:

    - Set the scope to the management group, subscription, or resource group where the policy assignment will apply.